 CWops was launched in January 2010.
 During those three years, the club grew from a handful, to a few hundred, to over 1000 members in over 70 countries.
 CWops, from the outset, was meant to be inclusive.
 Whether your preference was using CW for ragchewing, contesting or chasing DX, you would find kindred spirits among the club’s members.

 At first, we established monthly on-air activities (CWTs), but today CWTs are held on Wednesday each week.
 There are three 60-minute sessions each Wednesday at times that favor different geographic areas.
-By 2011, we had crafted a worldwide CW contest with many novel features (CW Open).
-All of these were open to CW operators whether members of the club or not.
-The goal was to stir up some worldwide CW activity, on weekdays, at least once a month; and to invent a contest that could be won on a single band using modest power and wire antennas with a time commitment of only four hours!
+By 2011, we had also crafted a worldwide CW contest with many novel features (CW Open).
+The goal has been to stimulate worldwide weekly CW activity and to conduct an annual contest that could be won on a single band using modest power and wire antennas with a time commitment of only four hours!
 All of these events are open to CW operators whether members of the club or not

 We truly believe that CW is far more than a nostalgic throwback to the early days of ham radio.
 It has relevance in many ways to our desire to do things that not everyone else can do; and to provide an efficient, effective mode for communicating with others around the globe.
 We invite you to explore our Website; to participate in our on-air activities; or if your goal is to learn or improve CW skills, to sign up for CW Academy and join the hundreds of hams who have already done so.